 We will list below a summary of our best Conduits, by type.
 If you are interested in the full details, continue reading through the next section of the guide.
 Please refer to our Druid Conduits list if you want to see all Druid Conduits.

-- Best Potency Conduits: Unstoppable Growth (healing), Deep Allegiance (Kyrian-only; Healing and damage) Conflux of Elements (healing and damage), Fury of the Skies (damage), Evolved Swarm (Necrolord-only; Healing and damage).
+- Best Potency Conduits: Unstoppable Growth (healing), Deep Allegiance (Kyrian-only; Healing and damage) Conflux of Elements (Night Fae-only; Healing and damage), Fury of the Skies (damage), Evolved Swarm (Necrolord-only; Healing and damage).

 - Best Endurance Conduits: Well-Honed Instincts (procs a HoT when you drop below 40% Health).
 Ursine Vigor and Innate Resolve can provide situational survivability increase.